Built.js CLI

 Creates the necessary files in a fresh Next.js app, used for themes, plugins and sites.

-This command is run on a the parent directory of a Next.js app.
+This command is run on the parent directory of a Next.js app.
 This directory must have been created either by export of the theme or plugin from Built Studio, or by creating a new theme or plugin using the new

 command (see below).